londogard/londogard/_posts/2022-01-16-nlp-toolkit-release.md

 ## Unsupervised Keyword Extraction

-This is something that makes me very happy to include, automatic keyword extraction!
+I couldn't keep my release small enough... so I added a little gem, **automatic keyword extraction**!
 This tool is very fast and efficient at doing what it’s doing and is based on a Co-Occurrence Statistical Information algorithm proposed by Y. Matsuo & M. Ishizuka in the following [paper](https://www.researchgate.net/publication/2572200_Keyword_Extraction_from_a_Single_Document_using_Word_Co-occurrence_Statistical_Information).
+I think this is incredibly useful when you need something fast, cheap and that takes you 90% of the way!

 ### Usage of Keyword Extraction